Credit Card Industry Spurs Organizations to Use DMARC Tools

 Other general PCI DSS provisions applicable to the security of email and email archives include network security controls, encryption, acceptable use policies, testing, and minimum data retention and disposal policies — all within the framework of an overarching information security policy.

-Merchants are spending about one-tenth of their annual ecommerce revenue to manage payment fraud in general, according to the Global Fraud and Payments Report.
-[7] So far, DMARC has not figured prominently in companies’ budgets.
+Merchants are spending about one-tenth of their annual ecommerce revenue to manage payment fraud in general, according to the Global Fraud and Payments Report5.
+So far, DMARC has not figured prominently in companies’ budgets.
+At the same time, a typical large enterprise can save $2.4 million annually by enforcing DMARC.
+These savings stem from an increased return from customer engagement with outbound emails, reduced need for customer support, and a lower cost of cybersecurity insurance premium.

 Complexity has hindered the use of DMARC tools.
 DMARC reporting can be time-consuming, as security teams sift through innumerable reports to validate which domains are valid and which are not, according to the ESG report.